ducktalez/plagih/README.md

 - introduce integer
 - trees with one node just very rarely?
 - https://deap.readthedocs.io/en/master/api/tools.html
+- continuous evolution (with mp), select from 3 and also replace 3

 ## Always check for notes in code
 - xxx